walknuts/steveswift.com.au/_posts/2022-03-24-vale-david-hoeppner.md

 I first met Dr Hoeppner in 1987 when he taught me the FAA's short course on 'Aircraft Fatigue' at the University of Utah.
 It started a professional and personal friendship that lasted 35 years.
 I will fondly remember Dr Hoeppner as:

-* A **leader**, genuinely, as evidenced by many followers
+* A **leader**, genuinely, as evidenced by his many followers
 * A **mentor**, who imparted guiding principles for my career
-* **Ethical**, he knew ‘you can’t get structural integrity without human integrity’, a quote he loved, from Willis Hawkins
+* **Ethical**, he knew ‘you can’t get structural integrity without human integrity’, a quote he loved from Lockheed's Willis Hawkins
 * A **family man**, who valued work but kept it in perspective
 * An **encourager**, who brought out the best in people
 * **Caring**, especially when he hosted me at short notice after my accommodation plans fell through
-* **Empathetic**, especially when he understood my disappointment and frustration after an authority rejected me because of politics
+* **Empathetic**, like when he understood my disappointment and frustration after regulatory politics caused an authority to reject me
 * **A story teller** who brought lessons from history to life
 * **Courageous**, especially on matters of principle and justice
 * **Diligent**, seizing every opportunity (‘carpe diem’ was his motto)
 * **Humble**, rare for an international expert
 * **Personal**, interested in you as a person and not just as an engineer
-* **Influencer**, his holistic concepts are increasingly promoted and practiced internationally
+* **Influencer**, his holistic concepts (HOLSIP) are increasingly promoted and practiced internationally
 * **Humorous**, he told a good joke and could also laugh at himself
 * **Generous** with his knowledge, time and money.